CogniQ/CogniQ/README.md

 5. `. .envrc`
 6. `python main.py`

-## Setup for non CUDA environments
+## Setup for OSX environments

-1. Manually comment out the pytorch source, and swap the "torch" dependency lines.
+1. Manually comment out the pytorch source, and uncomment the torch dependency line for 2.0.1
 2. Install the dependencies
    ```
    make deps